It’s that time of the year—people are re-evaluating commitments. And they may resign from your ministry. Learn what to do when volunteers quit.

 Meet with your volunteer to assess what’s happening.
 Do this in a private, welcoming environment where your volunteer will feel comfortable speaking freely.
 Follow these steps to retool a position or reassign your volunteer.

-For an overwhelmed person, tweaking the position may be all that’s needed.
+For an overwhelmed volunteer, tweaking the position may be a suitable alternative to quitting.
 Follow these steps.

 - Discern: Ask questions to determine why the person is overwhelmed, such as “What do you enjoy about your ministry?
 Are there things you don’t enjoy?
 What would make your experience more enjoyable?
 If you could create the perfect ministry experience, what would it look like?”